 - Deloitte Consulting Principal: UK – £882,000 (US equivalent $1.1M); US – $2.5M

 * Based on Glassdoor average salaries listed in London, UK.
 For a complete comparison of different consulting role salaries at Deloitte, go to https://managementconsulted.com/consultant-salary/ or Glassdoor.com

 The average salary at Deloitte in the UK is £57,000 ($70K US equivalent).
 As you can see, the average base salary is a bit lower in the UK; however, compared to most UK companies, Deloitte comes in third for salary satisfaction—exceeded only by Apple and Salesforce.
 (Survey by Power House Truths.)

 Beyond the Paycheck: What about Benefits?

-Just in general, how do benefits compare between the US and the UK?
-In general, the US isn’t as competitive with at least 14 European countries when it comes to taking care of its workers.
-The most generous countries are Denmark, France, and Spain for the simple reason that these European countries are guided by government regulatory mandates.
-According to a Glassdoor report, the UK, Switzerland, and Ireland are among the least generous in dispensing benefits.
+How do benefits compare between the US and the UK?
+In general, the US isn’t as competitive with the UK and most European countries when it comes to taking care of its workers.
+Denmark, France, and Spain offer the most generous benefits, for the simple reason that regulatory mandates demand it.
+According to a Glassdoor report, the UK, Switzerland, and Ireland are among the least generous in dispensing benefits in Europe.

-To compare specific benefits of a Deloitte consulting career between Deloitte UK and Deloitte US, read a summary here: Deloitte US and Deloitte UK.
-Keep in mind that Deloitte, being cited as one of the top three employers to work for in the UK, will have better-than-average benefits than many other UK companies.
-So keep that in mind when evaluating projected Deloitte starting salary or senior consulting salary in the UK.
-For a smattering of what Deloitte UK employees say about their benefits package—the good and the bad—check out Glassdoor.
+Overall, Deloitte offers better-than-average benefits compared to most other UK companies.
+This is something to keep in mind when evaluating your projected Deloitte starting salary or senior consulting salary in the UK.
+For more of what Deloitte UK employees say about their benefits package—the good and the bad—check out Glassdoor.

-For full consultant salary data on many consulting firms, go to our current consulting salaries report.
+For full consultant salary data on 60+ consulting firms, see our consulting salaries report.